 Win a trip to Berlin!

-The finalists in each category will be invited to attend the ALL DIGITAL Summit 2019 in Bologna, Italy, on 10-11 October 2019.
+The finalists in each category will be invited to attend the ALL DIGITAL Summit 2020 in Berlin, Germany, on 7-8 October 2020.

 Award winners (one in each category) will be entitled to free accommodation – 1 person for 2 nights and will also have their travel expenses (up to 300 EU) covered by ALL DIGITAL.

 Terms and conditions

-Nominations are accepted from organisations and individuals who work in wider Europe (not limited to EU28) in the field of enhancing digital skills.
+Nominations are accepted from organisations and individuals working in wider Europe (not limited to EU28) in the field of enhancing digital skills.